 I even used the moss on the back graveyard.
 Later moss was added all around the house, but I took these photos before I did that.

 The walls are stenciled with the Stampers Anonymous Tim Holtz Mini Layering Stencil Set #28.
 I love this stencil.
 I painted the house with a dark grey (almost black) paint also mixed with a lot of craft sand.
 The texture is wonderful, I think.
 And it makes the house very substantial.
-The first color layer of the stenciled stones is Iced Spruce Distress Oxide – a color I never thought I would use, but it’s so perfect for stones that I use it all the time.
-Then I used Tumbled Glass paint and did the highlights with Picket Fence Paint.
+The first color layer of the stenciled stones is Iced Spruce Distress Oxide Ink - a color I never thought I would use, but it's so perfect for stones that I use it all the time.
+Then I used Tumbled Glass Distress Paint and did the highlights with Picket Fence Distress Paint.

-I wanted to do the Village Manor window frames a little different from the Stone Stenciled Clock House so I needed a different color – how about Brushed Pewter Stain?
+I wanted to do the Village Manor window frames a little different from the Stone Stenciled Clock House so I needed a different color - how about Brushed Pewter Paint?
 Another color that surprised me.
 I love the subtle shine.

-The roof is made the way I do all my metallic roofs – metallic duct tape (also called metal dryer tape in the home improvement stores) on cardboard, grit texture paste, alcohol ink.
+The roof is made the way I do all my metallic roofs - metallic aluminum duct tape (also called metal dryer tape in the home improvement stores) on cardboard, grit texture paste, alcohol ink.
 I made this one darker and not so rusty-colored because the color of the house is in the blue-grey family.
 I also added some Brushed Pewter stain as well.